viper4gh/CREST2-AMS2/README.md

 4. If Windows complains about missing DLLs (e.g. MSVCR120.DLL or similar), please download and install the Visual C++ Redistributable Packages for Visual Studio 2019 from https://www.visualstudio.com/de/downloads/ (vcredist_x86.exe, scroll down to "Other Tools and Frameworks"), then start again.
 5. Console will show a notification about the server being up and running and display port and URL information.

-# Connecting to Project CARS 2 or Automobilista 2
+# Connecting to Automobilista 2

-1. Start Project CARS 2 or Automobilista 2.
+1. Start Automobilista 2.
 2. Enable Shared Memory "Project CARS2" mode in the settings
 3. Open up a browser (Chrome for best results) and go to http://localhost:8180/crest2/v1/api or for better readability to http://localhost:8180/crest2/v1/api?formatted=true
 4. Profit!
 F5/Refresh until you drop!